 Inside Moisture vs. In Between Panes

-Although you might presume condensation in your windows is a cosmetic concern, it may also be a sign your home has excess humidity.
-If that’s the case, water may also be condensing on window frames, cold walls or other surfaces.
-Even a thin film of water can cause wood surfaces to mildew or rot over time, fostering the growth of mildew or mold.
+Though you might presume condensation on the inside of your windows is a cosmetic issue, it could also be indicating your home has high humidity.
+If that’s the case, water may also be collecting on window frames, cold walls or other surfaces.
+Even a slim film of water can cause wood surfaces to mildew or rot over time, promoting the growth of mildew or mold.

-How to Decrease Humidity Throughout Your Home
+How to Lower Humidity Inside Your Home

 Alternative Ways to Eliminate Condensation on Windows